Home About Words Archive Photography Links Surf and Weather

 As I drink my first cup of coffee and take a peak at server stats, just wondering where the different presidential candidates stand on the death penalty for hot-linkers.
 For all his other faults, I’m guessing McCain would let me kill them, even if torture were wrong.

 Chuck posted this on Tuesday, February 12, 2008 at 8:15 am.
-No comments yet.
-Be the first.
+Comments Off on Very Early Thoughts

 Go Backward in Time » »